WestpacGEL/GEL/README.md

 │   └── util.js             # for reused logic within the component [optional]
 │
 │ // TODO this may go into a package
-├── theme/                  # all other files here [optional] │   ├── WBC/                # each brand has it's own folder │   │   ├── index.js        # only for exports
+├── docs/                  # all other files here [optional] │   ├── thing1.mdx         # each brand has it's own folder
-│   │   ├── svg/            # and with like svgs
-│   │   ├── data/           # like design tokens
-│   │   └── fonts/          # or font files
-│   └── STG/                # and other brands
+│   └── thing2.mdx         # and other brands
 │
 ├── examples/               # the demo folder is for seeing the components in action │   ├── 00-example.js       # show-case props and variations